-A supplemental Phase I archaeological survey and geotechnical boring log review report was prepared on November 8, 2023 in response to the NJHPO's May 22, 2023 review comments (Richard Grubb & Associates, Inc. 2023b).
-The report included a detailed and thorough review of 20 soil borings and 3 mechanical test pits excavated in 2022 for this Proposed Action, as well as a review of 160 soil borings excavated in 1954 for the initial construction of the NB-HCE.
-The soil boring review resulted in an updated archaeological sensitivity assessment for the APE-Archaeology in the City of Jersey City and City of Bayonne.
-Soil boring data reveals that all proposed basin locations, except for Basin HUC2-I on the former Marist High School property in the City of Bayonne west of John F. Kennedy Boulevard, will be confined to the vertical footprint of recently imported and/or disturbed soils, resulting in a low archaeological sensitivity assessment and a recommendation for no further archaeological survey.
-An area of previously assessed archaeological sensitivity for a twentiethcentury turntable and roundhouse at proposed Basin HUC3-C was no longer recommended archaeologically sensitive based on an examination of the Test Pit 10 soil profile, which reveals the presence of extensive, deep disturbance caused by the New Jersey Department of Transportation's (NJDOT) construction of Route 185 and an existing basin at this location.
+An area of previously assessed archaeological sensitivity for a twentieth-century turntable and roundhouse at proposed Basin HUC3-C was no longer recommended archaeologically sensitive based on an examination of the Test Pit 10 soil profile, which reveals the presence of extensive, deep disturbance caused by the New Jersey Department of Transportation's (NJDOT) construction of Route 185 and an existing basin at this location.
 Historic aerial images depict construction equipment grading soils at the former turntable location during the construction of Route 185 for basin and highway construction.
 Additionally, historic photographic data reveals that the structural footprint of the Morris Canal was not situated at Basin HUC3-C as previously assessed.
 Instead, the portion of the Morris Canal proximate to proposed Basin HUC3-C existed within the footprint of present-day Route 185 just southeast of the APE-Archaeology.

-Therefore, no further archaeological survey was recommended at Basin HUC3-C based on the unlikelihood of encountering any intact archaeological features due to deep twentieth-century excavation and infill disturbances.
+No further archaeological survey was therefore recommended at Basin HUC3-C based on the unlikelihood of encountering any intact archaeological features due to deep twentieth-century excavation and infill disturbances.
 Soil boring analysis, an examination of historic aerial photographs, and the review of project plans demonstrate that significant ground disturbance exists within much of the remainder of the APE-Archaeology and a recommendation of no further archaeological survey was made, with exceptions for specific locations listed below.